-- 434. The Union shall have the authority to make pre-approval determinations for covered employees' reimbursements.
-Upon request of the Union, the City shall provide training and assistance to the Union and covered employees regarding the reimbursement process. - Unused funds shall not be carried over from year to year and shall not carryover beyond the expiration of this MOU. - Employees shall not utilize these funds for Department-mandated training or for certificates, licenses or registrations required by the City or the State as a condition of employment (however, the costs of continuing education for these certificates, licenses or registrations may be reimbursed through the Employee Development Fund). - 437.
+- Employees shall not utilize these funds for Department-mandated training or for certificates, licenses or registrations required by the City or the State as a condition of employment (however, the costs of continuing education for these certificates, licenses or registrations may be reimbursed through the Employee Development Fund). - 441.
 The Union agrees to work cooperatively with the City to help build City University a program intended to ensure San Francisco has the most educated and highly trained workforce possible.
-City University is a partnership between the City, learning institutions, the business community and labor organizations which shall create new sources of funding and new opportunities to professionally develop City employees. - 438.
+City University is a partnership between the City, learning institutions, the business community and labor organizations which shall create new sources of funding and new opportunities to professionally develop City employees. - 442.
 Administrative issues concerning the use of the Employee Development Fund shall be addressed through the UCRC.